Vehicle registration plates of Ontario: Illegality of licence plate covers

 Many vehicle owners place clear plastic covers over their licence plates to protect their already defective licence plates (2012) from premature deterioration.
 According to Ontario's Highway Traffic Act Section 13.2, licence plate covers are considered an obstruction and are illegal in the province of Ontario.
 In the rare event that the officer chooses to issue the citation, the offence carries a minimum fine of $85.
 On the contrary, drivers operating a motor vehicle with defective (i.e. unreadable) number plates can be charged with the same offence.
 This has left defective number plate owners with little choice but to obtain replacement plates from the MTO, orders which have taken months (or over six months for customised plates) to process.

 Several motorists sought other solutions to prevent their number plates from deterioration, such as placing the front plate on the dashboard instead of affixing it to the front bumper.
-Others have omitted the front licence plate altogether since it is not uncommon to see out-of-province vehicles on Ontario roadways (many jurisdictions in North America do not require front plates).
+Others have omitted the front licence plate altogether since it is not uncommon to see out-of-province vehicles on Ontario roadways (many jurisdictions in North America, including neighbouring Quebec and Michigan, do not require front plates).
 In most cases, vehicle owners who attempted the aforementioned solutions were convicted of the same offence (HTA section 13.2).